 It's also important to make sure your vehicle information and payment details are up to date.
 You can do this by logging in to your account.

 If you've received a toll invoice for a vehicle you've sold, or you weren't driving the vehicle when the toll was incurred, you can transfer it to the correct person.
 This is called a toll invoice nomination.

 If the other driver is responsible for all the trips listed on the invoice, you can complete the nomination online.

-If there are multiple trips listed and the other driver isn't responsible for all of them, you'll need to contact our customer care team and they'll do it over the phone.
+If there are multiple trips listed and the other driver isn't responsible for all of them, you'll need to contact our customer care team and they'll assist you.

 Keep in mind a toll invoice can only be transferred twice.

 The class of your vehicle, along with the distance you travel, determines the tolls you pay.
 It is important to know that vehicle class is determined by certain physical attributes such as vehicle size, seating capacity, construction design, weight/mass.
 Whether the vehicle is used for personal or commercial use does not determine the vehicle class.

 Vehicle classes on Melbourne's toll roads are set out in the contracts both CityLink and EastLink have with the Victorian Government and are determined based on each vehicle's size, weight and configuration.
 These classes, first established for CityLink in the mid-1990s, are consistent across both motorways.